For residents of Quebec, view our Quebec edition

 - potential creditor protection

-- the ability to set up a testamentary trust at death
+- ability to set up a testamentary trust at death

 - capital guarantees on maturity or death.

-If you are looking for the features listed above in an investment:
+If you’re looking for the features listed above in an investment:

-- Decide what funds or insurance GICs meet your investment goals.
+- decide what funds or GIAs meet your investment goals.

-Investors benefit from a guarantee on their principal investment and from several different investment options that can diversify and add flexibility to their portfolio.
-GICs can be an ideal solution for conservative investors looking to help grow their wealth but who are also concerned about minimizing risk.
+- Guaranteed interest accounts (GIAs) offer investors the benefits from a guarantee on their principal investment and from several different investment options that can diversify and add flexibility to their portfolio.
+GIAs can be an ideal solution for conservative investors looking to help grow their wealth but want to minimize risk.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife Funds are managed by Manulife Investments, a division of Manulife Asset Management Limited.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the fund facts as well as the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 The Manufacturers Life Insurance Company is the issuer of all Manulife Investments Guaranteed Interest Contracts, the Manulife Segregated Fund Contracts and the guarantor of any guarantee provisions therein.
 Age restrictions and other conditions may apply.
 Any amount that is allocated to a segregated fund is invested at the risk of the contractholder and may increase or decrease in value.